 We stayed in the business though, becoming a distributor for Gemini Inc, the largest manufacturer of sign letters in the world, based in Minnesota.
 Our sales continued to grow and in 2005-6, having met my husband Robert during a trip to Texas, we decided to go back into manufacturing.
 He was a highly skilled CNC machinist having worked for Boeing as a lead R&D Specialist machinist.
 He knew his trade and together we purchased machinery and started cutting Aluminum, Brass, Bronze, Copper and Stainless steel, along with some plastics as well.

-We outlasted their attempt to cut off our access to their products, and 2 years later they invited us back into their fold.
 Today, back in Montana, The Last Best Place, headquartered on our own land, operating from a state of the art production facility we built ourselves from the ground up (you can still do that in Montana), we are operating a thriving small business, utilizing high tech CNC and Laser cutting equipment to produce some of the finest flat cut Metal, Plastic and hybrid Sign Letters to be found.

-When I first started in this business with my best friend and business partner Debbie, we made a promise to ourselves that we would make the best products available, or not do it at all.
+When I first started in this business in 1999 with my best friend and business partner Debbie, we made a promise to ourselves that we would make the best products available, or not do it at all.
 This year we are going back to our roots, offering wooden letters again.
 We will grow on that part of the business in coming months offering fully finished letters in many types of wood, just as we had almost 10 years ago.
 We still distribute for Gemini, but we are no longer dependent on them.
 We also distribute for 2 other small manufacturer's and will in coming months start offering our metal products wholesale.
 Our facilities and staff, whilst modest in comparison to our competitor's, regularly produce high quality products with many features not offered by our competition.
 We can cut Aluminum and Steel so precise that the edges are virtually polished right from the machine.

 Stainless Steel Edges almost polished